iseeyou911/barm/README.md

 Type: `Object`
 Default value: `{}`

-A params, that can be used in all files.
+A parameters, that can be used in all files.

+Attention!
+If you don't specify _dest_ parameter in _files_, then changes will be made in original file!

 ### Usage Example